luiz-antonio-ck/people-analytics/README.md

 # Turnover analysis
-Turnover analysis from 2019 to June, 2022 of a Brazillian chemistry industry.
+Turnover analysis from 2019 to June 2022 of a Brazilian chemistry industry.

 ## Summary
-This project was designed to check a hypothesis of an increased company's dismiss over time.
-To confirm and to find new information, it was gathered employee's dismisses information from company's ERP such as time in company, age in dismiss, sector and initiative.
-The tool to analyses the data was PowerBi.
+This project was designed to check a hypothesis of an increased company's dismissal over time.
+To confirm and to find new information, it was gathered employee dismisses information from the company's ERP such as time in the company, age in dismiss, sector and initiative.
+The tool to analyze the data was PowerBi.
 After modeling and fixing data corrections, a dashboard was created, and some results were found.
-It was found an increased dismissed caused by COVID-19 and a high resign ration in 'Business A'.
+It was found an increased dismissal caused by COVID-19 and a high resignation ration in 'Business A'.

 <a><img src="https://github.com/luiz-antonio-ck/people-analytics/blob/main/dashboard.png" /></a>

 ## Background
 This report was made for a task in people analytics subject of an MBA course; therefore, this data is a fraction of the company's lifetime, real and made to be anonymous about the company and companies dismisses.
 There is no reference that can link to a person or recognize the company.
+This project was later shown at company meeting.

 ## Business Case
 The main goal of this research was to find out about turnover rates and the causes.
-The HR team is not looking for individual culprits but problematic areas, leadership, time in company metrics, and age metrics that relate to the rates.
+The HR team is not looking for individual culprits but any problematic areas, problematic cultural fitness, time in company metrics, and age metrics that relate to the rates.
 People Analytics not only involves Human Resources, but also involves Data Analysis and Finance, or at least a business understanding instead of Finance.

 ### Business understanding